 High-touch surfaces are surfaces that are handled frequently throughout the day by numerous people.
 These surfaces include doorknobs, light switches, phones, sink faucets, and toys.
-High-touch surfaces can become contaminated by direct contact with bodily fluids or through indirect contact with other contaminated objects, such as inadequately cleaned rags and sponges or improperly washed hands.2 In hospital setting, high touch surfaces include bed rails, bed frames, moveable lamps, tray table, bedside table, handles, intravenous poles, and also blood-pressure cuff.3
+High-touch surfaces can become contaminated by direct contact with bodily fluids or through indirect contact with other contaminated objects, such as inadequately cleaned rags and sponges or improperly washed hands.
+In hospital setting, high touch surfaces include bed rails, bed frames, moveable lamps, tray table, bedside table, handles, intravenous poles, and also blood-pressure cuff.2

-COVID-19 is the infectious disease caused by the most recently discovered coronavirus.
+COVID-19 is the infectious disease caused by the most recently discovered SARS-COV-2.
 This new virus and disease were unknown before the outbreak began in Wuhan, China, in December 2019.
-COVID-19 is now a pandemic affecting many countries globally.4 As to date, confirmed cases of COVID-19 accumulated to 4 million people worldwide, with confirmed death cases of 287 525 people.5 The disease is spread by human-to-human transmission via droplets or direct contact.6 Surface contamination has recently been found to be more significant than originally thought in the spread of this disease.
-Spread of this respiratory disease often result in continuous recontamination of surfaces which are then touched, and infectious virus particles may be transferred to facial mucosa.7
+COVID-19 is now a pandemic affecting many countries globally.3 As to date, confirmed cases of COVID-19 accumulated to 9 million people worldwide, with confirmed death cases of 495 760 people.4 The disease is spread by human-to-human transmission via droplets or direct contact.5 Surface contamination has recently been found to be more significant than originally thought in the spread of this disease.
+Spread of this respiratory disease often result in continuous recontamination of surfaces which are then touched, and infectious virus particles may be transferred to facial mucosa.6 measured after 4 hours on copper surface.
+On cardboard, there was no viable SARS-CoV-2 measured after 24 hours.7 Human coronaviruses are responsible for severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).6

 SARS-CoV-2 was more stable on plastic and stainless steel with viable virus detected up to 72 hours after application to these surfaces.
-Comparatively, there was no viable SARS-CoV-2 was measured after 4 hours on copper surface.
-On cardboard, there was no viable SARS-CoV-2 measured after 24 hours.8 A laboratory report showed that uncoated copper and copper alloy surfaces have antimicrobial activity against one strain of human coronavirus which is HUCoV-229E.
-Human coronaviruses are responsible for severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).7
+Comparatively, there was no viable SARS-CoV-2 was